mikependon/RepoDB.NET/pages/features/repositories.md

 }
 ```

-Then you can inject like below.
+Then, inject the object like below.

 ```csharp
 public void ConfigureServices(IServiceCollection services)